facebook/openzl/doc/mkdocs/doc/sddl/conditional-variant.md

 # Conditional & Variant Data

-*Chapter 7 - Handling optional fields, variants, and dynamic structures*
+*Chapter 7 - Unions and conditional fields*

-Real-world binary formats often need to represent optional data, variants, or structures that change based on version, flags, or type codes.
-SDDL provides powerful constructs for describing these scenarios clearly and efficiently.
+Binary formats often contain optional fields, variant data, or structures that vary by version or type.
+This chapter covers SDDL's constructs for describing these patterns: conditional fields with `when` and variant data with `Union`.

 ---

 ## Conditional Fields with `when`

+The `when` keyword makes fields appear only when a condition is true.

 ### Basic Syntax

-The `when` keyword allows fields to appear conditionally:

 ```sddl
 Record Message(include_timestamp) = {